GowthamNats/Programming-Basics/README.md

 # Awesome Programming Basics [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-> A curated table of tables of technical interview questions, programs, coding practices and more.
+A collection of (mostly) technical things every software developer should know.
+These are resources I can recommend to every programmer regardless of their skill level or tech stack

+Plus there are super-popular Interview questions along with answers, coding exercises,  and some code-snippets that will help you to prepare for technical interviews.
+Many of these questions are real questions from real interviews.
+It is by no means comprehensive, and the answers are relatively short ( and for each of the concepts, there are probably better and/or more in depth coverage in the web), but this repo like reference tool, that helps you to prepare for technical interview.

+_P.S.
+You don't need to know all of that by heart to be a programmer.
+But knowing the stuff will help you become better!_

-> Click :star: if you like the project.
+> Click :star: if you like the project and share with a friendly developer!
 Pull Requests are highly appreciated.

-Please read the [contribution guidelines](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors) or [creating a list guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) if you want to contribute.
+_Please read the [contribution guidelines](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors) or [creating a list guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) if you want to contribute._

 # Table of Contents